Market access: Market access tools

 The Rules of Origin Facilitator helps users to qualify to origin requirements to gain market access to destination markets.

-The Rules of Origin Facilitator provides free and user-friendly access to ITC’s database of rules of origin and origin-related documentation in hundreds of trade agreements.
-The Facilitator is also combined with the huge tariff and trade agreements databases underlying the Market Access Map, resulting in a unique market intelligence solution enabling companies, particularly ones from developing countries, to benefit from trade agreements worldwide.
-The Facilitator currently contains a data for more than 250 FTAs applied by more than 190 countries.
-This database is gradually expanding with the ultimate goal to cover over 400 FTAs and preferential schemes that are currently active in the world.
+The Rules of Origin Facilitator provides free access to ITC’s database of rules of origin and origin-related documentation in hundreds of trade agreements.
+The Facilitator is combined with the tariff and trade agreement databases underlying the Market Access Map.
+This enables companies (particularly ones from developing countries) to benefit from trade agreements worldwide.
+The Facilitator currently contains data for more than 250 FTAs applied by more than 190 countries.
+This database is expanding, with the ultimate goal to cover over 400 FTAs and preferential schemes that are currently active in the world.

 The Facilitator aims to help small and medium sized enterprises to increase trade by taking advantage of global trade opportunities in the form of low duty rates under trade agreements.
 The tool can also be used by policymakers, trade negotiators, economists as well as various other users.
 Any user can simply look for information on origin criteria, other origin provisions, and trade documentation by entering the HS code of their product.